Homodyne nonclassical area as a nonclassicality indicator: Introduction

-In general, there are several theoretical probes to identify a nonclassical state and various measures have been proposed to quantify the degree of nonclassicality associated with an arbitrary quantum state of light.
-Mandel's $q$-parameter was used to characterize the deviation of photon number statistics of the nonclassical states from the Poissonian photon number statistics shown by the coherent state of the electromagnetic field \cite{Mandel1979}.
-The first attempt to quantify the degree of nonclassicality of a quantum state of light was proposed in terms of the nonclassical distance which is the trace norm distance between the state and the set of all classical states \cite{Hillery1987}.
-Hereafter a variety of distance-based measures have been proposed on the basis of the different types of metrics defining the distance \cite{Dodonov2000,Wunshe2001,Dodonov2003,Marian2002,Marian2004,Nair2017}.
-Since the evaluation of these measures requires the optimization over the set of all classical states, distance-based measures not an easily computable.
+There are several theoretical probes to identify a nonclassical state, and various measures have been proposed to quantify the degree of nonclassicality associated with an arbitrary quantum state of light.
+Mandel's $q$-parameter was used to characterize the deviation of photon-number statistics of the nonclassical states from the Poissonian photon-number statistics shown by the coherent state of the electromagnetic field \cite{Mandel1979}.
+The first attempt to quantify the degree of nonclassicality of a quantum state of light was proposed in terms of the nonclassical distance, which is the trace norm distance between the state and the set of all classical states \cite{Hillery1987}.
+Hereafter a variety of distance-based measures have been proposed based on the different types of metrics defining the distance \cite{Dodonov2000,Wunshe2001,Dodonov2003,Marian2002,Marian2004,Nair2017}.
+Since the evaluation of these measures requires optimization over the set of all classical states, distance-based measures are not easily computable.